-It was those trips during the cold night that were different from the rest.
-After a long day at work, dad didn’t want a bunch of misbehaving kids in the back of his car for a three hour drive.
+It was those trips during the cold night that was different from the rest.
+After a long day at work, dad didn’t want a bunch of misbehaving kids in the back of his car for a three-hour drive.
 To counter that, he would have us all play “The Quiet Game.”
 Whoever could be the most quiet during the whole trip, would win a nickel.
-Now, when you put my sister between my brother and I, that plainly wasn’t going to happen.
-She would pinch, tickle and kick to get us to squeal.
-Thinking about the candy I could buy with a nickel, I really wanted to win, but keeping my mouth shut for any length of time was just not humanly possible.
+Now, when you put my sister between my brother and me, that wasn’t going to happen.
+She would pinch, tickle, and kick to get us to squeal.
+Thinking about the candy I could buy with a nickel, I wanted to win, but keeping my mouth shut for any length of time was just not humanly possible.
 Ten minutes into the drive, I would be asking “are we there yet?”
 This has pretty much been my mantra for 2009.
 How much longer until I get there, wherever “there” is?

 In a recent post, I suggested that Rick’s doctor would show up in a Santa hat and tell him he’s through with dialysis.
 That didn’t quite happen, though we received some more good news.
 Monday, he was taken off dialysis for the week after they drew a blood sample.
 The doctor did call yesterday with those results and said everything was still normal.
 So, this next Monday, they will draw another sample and if things remain the same, he’s off for good with a bi-monthly follow-up.
 Considering he hasn’t taken a full bath in over six months because of possibly infecting his catheter (which has already happened once), this is really great news.
 I’m already picturing the Herbal Essence commercial where the girl in the shower starts having an orgasm when she washes her hair.
 I’m guessing that having hot sudsy water pouring over your body after having sponge-bathed for six months might feel pretty damn good.
 If anything, I miss his horrible singing in the shower, which will be a welcome return to normalcy once that happens LOL.